ixaxaar/linchat/README.md

 ## Usage

-You can start LinChat in three ways:
+You can start LinChat in several ways:
 - Type `linchat` in your terminal
 - Search for "LinChat" in your applications menu
 - Run `./linchat.py` from the project directory
+- Set up a custom keyboard shortcut (see below)

 ### Asking Questions